-Broccoli is so diverse—roast it to create a crunchy treat or blanch or steam it to bring out its bright color.
-We personally love it stirred into the Chicken Fettuccine or you can enjoy steamed broccoli on the side with some red pepper flakes and lemon juice for a zesty and flavorful bite!
+Broccoli can be used in many different ways — roast it to create a crunchy treat or blanch or steam it to bring out its bright color.
+We personally love it stirred into our Chicken Fettuccine Alfredo, or you can enjoy steamed broccoli on the side with some red pepper flakes and lemon juice for a zesty and flavorful twist.
+Mix up your broccoli by adding different herbs and spices or add a splash of balsamic vinegar for a healthy flavoring.
+If you’re following the Jenny Craig menu, take advantage of the free flavor enhancers or add broccoli to any of your meals to add bulk to your healthy meal.

-It’s funny to think vegetables can be trendy, but cauliflower has been a hot food item for a few years now.
+Just like clothes, vegetables can be trendy too!
+Cauliflower has been a hot food vegetable for a few years now.
 You can toss it into the food processor to create rice or cut huge chunks to resemble a veggie “steak.”
-Plus, it can take on tons of flavor—try it roasted with some curry powder or a touch of hot sauce for a bit of spice and beautiful color!
+Plus, it can take on tons of flavor — try it roasted with some curry powder or a touch of hot sauce for a bit of spice and beautiful color.
+Additionally, cauliflower has endless health benefits and is known to be an excellent veggie that aids in weight loss.1 Next time you are heading to the store, make sure to put cauliflower on your grocery list and see for yourself just how versatile this vegetable is.

 3. Spaghetti squash

-Whether it’s raw or sautéed, kale is a green that is great cold or hot.
+Whether it’s raw or sautéed, kale is a leafy green that is great cold or hot.
 Its subtle bitterness complements sweeter items, such as carrots or tomatoes, and can also add a textural crunch when baked in the oven.
+Kale is also an excellent source of dietary fiber and vitamins, which will have you feeling great from the inside out.
+Add kale to your grocery list for a nutritious addition to any meal.
+Helpful tip: if you’re using kale as the base of your salad, make sure to massage the kale a little.
+This may sound silly, but massaging kale helps tenderize it and transform the taste and texture.

-Cucumbers have a bright crunch that works well in salads or as a tasty snack with your Chicken Cranberry Salad Kit.
+Cucumbers have a bright crunch that works well in salads or as a tasty snack.
 Cucumbers also have a sweet, grassy flavor, so you can drop slices into your water for an added touch of freshness.
+Cucumbers belong on the list of excellent plant-based foods that are great for low-fat diets.
+Since cucumbers are all-natural, they are free of trans fats and other fats you would typically find in popular snack foods.

 Tomatoes can cross cultural cuisine boundaries.
-Create a fresh Mediterranean salad with cucumbers, teardrop tomatoes and oregano, a Mexican salsa with diced tomatoes, red onion and jalapenos or roast tomatoes with garlic to create a fresh Italian sauce for your spaghetti squash!
+Create a fresh Mediterranean salad with cucumbers, teardrop tomatoes and oregano, or a Mexican salsa with diced tomatoes, red onion and jalapenos.
+Another idea: roast tomatoes with garlic to create a fresh Italian sauce for your spaghetti squash!

-Onions come in a variety of types, so you can mix and match depending on what you want to use them for!
-White onions will be sharper and more pungent (and are great in pasta sauces).
-For a crisp bite in a salad, go with a red onion not only for their color, but for their thin slices, too.
+Onions come in a variety of types, so you can mix and match depending on what you want to use them for.
+White onions will be sharper and more pungent (and are great sautéed with tomatoes for an easy and healthier pasta sauce).
+For a crisp bite in a salad, add thinly sliced red onion for a pop of color and added flavor.
+Onions are a staple in every grocery store, which means you will never have trouble finding them.
+Keep them in your kitchen for some added flavor!